Children's advocate wants lift in criminal age, more efforts to keep kids out of prison

 "Any youth justice system should be funding those at the front end, because that is what will help young people change their behaviour," she said.

-"The government needs to be investing in more diversionary programs, particularly in the south, to address address the escalating behaviour.
+"I think the government needs to be investing in more diversionary programs, particularly in the south to address the escalating behaviour.
 I'll certainly be having a really close eye on our state budget for those kinds of programs."

 Our journalists work hard to provide local, up-to-date news to the community.
 This is how you can continue to access our trusted content: